dbpas/dbpasSliceImage/README.md

 |`imageHeight`  |Height of image.                                                                         |`int`     |null    |
 |`onComplete`   |callback function                                                                        |`function`|null    |
 ####Special
 If you need to remove the plugin from your page, use `destroy`.
+You will need to use the `[data-sliced-image]` attribute to select the element due to the original `img` element being removed.
 ```javascript
 $('[data-sliced-image]').dbpasSliceImage('destroy');
 ```